 At A Glance

-Renting a car in Jordan is generally easy and affordable.
+- Renting a car in Jordan is generally easy and affordable (compare prices here).
 Although the highways are in good shape, the drivers can be quite reckless.
 You should avoid driving after dark if at all possible.
 It is not uncommon for drivers to drive in the dark with their headlights off, making the situation even more dangerous.

 The Dead Sea: Jordan's Dead Sea is on the eastern coast.
 It is the lowest point in the world at 394.6 meters below sea level.
 Visitors enjoy floating in the sea as the buoyancy is quite high due to the high salt content.
 The coast is a three hour drive from Aqaba.

 Wadi Rum: Known as the Valley of the Moon, this valley is carved into sandstone and granite rock.
-Located in southern Jordan 60 kilometers east of Aqaba, it has become a major tourist attraction in Jordan.
+Located in southern Jordan 60 kilometers east of Aqaba, it has become a major tourist attraction, and is one of the top things to do in Jordan.
 In particular, trekkers and rock-climbers enjoy visiting the area.
 Camping under the stars is also a wonderful experience.

 Mansaf: This is the national dish or Jordan but it is most frequently served during special occasions.
 It's a large platter that is made with "shraak" (a crepe-like bread) that is layered with mounds of rice and pieces of lamb.
 The sauce is made with jameed and spices and either almonds or pine nuts are sprinkled on top.

-Maklouba: This dish is often prepared for celebrations and is made with meat, rice and vegetables.
+Maklouba: This dish is often prepared for celebrations and is made with meat, rice and vegetables (recipe here).
 The word literally translates to "upside-down" because the pot with all of these ingredients is flipped upside down to serve it.
 Vegetables often include fried tomatoes, potatoes, califlower and eggplant.
 The meat is usually chicken or lamb.

 Freeke: Freeke is an ancient grain that is usually prepared with a meat such as lamb or chicken, nuts, vegetables or a yogurt based sauce.